-Soil meter : For the dedicated gardener, pick up this soil tester that measures moisture, light and ph levels.
+For the dedicated gardener, pick up a soil meter that measures moisture, light and ph levels.

-Touch screen compatible gardening gloves: The perfect gift for the gardener who wants to stay in touch while working in the soil.
+Touch screen compatible gardening gloves are the perfect gift for the gardener who wants to stay in touch while working in the soil.
 These gloves allow her to answer the phone without removing her gloves.

 Mushroom growing is the rage, and this oyster mushroom kit is a popular pick for gardeners.